williamschidi/my-learnable-task-1/README.md

 <p> Version control is a system that manage changes to a project's source code or file over time.
 It allows multiple contribution to work on the file concurrently, track modifications, and facilitates collaboration by providing a history of changes.</p>

-# Git is a distributed version control system that allow you to track changes to your codebase, collaborate with others and manage different version of your project locally.
+<p> Git is a distributed version control system that allow you to track changes to your codebase, collaborate with others and manage different version of your project locally.</p>

-# Github on the other hand is a web-based platform that provide hosting for software development using Git it add a layer a layer of collaboration features on the top of Git, allowing multiple developers to work on a project, manage issue and contribute to repositories hosted on Github platform.
+<p> Github on the other hand is a web-based platform that provide hosting for software development using Git it add a layer a layer of collaboration features on the top of Git, allowing multiple developers to work on a project, manage issue and contribute to repositories hosted on Github platform.</p>

-# In summary, Git is the version control system, while Github is a web-based platform that utilizes Git for collaborative software development and provides additional tools and feature
+<p> In summary, Git is the version control system, while Github is a web-based platform that utilizes Git for collaborative software development and provides additional tools and feature</p>

-# Three other Github alternatives includes
+ Three other Github alternatives includes

 # BitBucket